syedrazaali/test/README.md

 5. **Deadline:**

-   - We will submit this assignment at the end
+   - Deadline is tentative, we will submit the assignment depending on how much time the class needs to get it done.